ArnaoutLab/diversity/README.md

 # About

-The `diversity` package calculates partitioned frequency- and similarity-sensitive diversity measures for a given metacommunity and its subcommunities.
+The `metacommunity-diversity` package calculates partitioned frequency- and similarity-sensitive diversity measures for a given metacommunity and its subcommunities.

 ## Definitions